 Highland Hammock State Park

-Places to visit in South Florida with kids
+Places to Visit in South Florida

 We now head down to South Florida which includes Little Havana, the Everglades, and the Keys.
 You could spend months just in southern Florida with everything there is to do here.